ethereumdegen/modular-gpt/README.md

 ## Modular GPT

-OpenAI in your command prompt with modules
+OpenAI in your command prompt ~ with modules ~ which are plugins (microservices) which the primary prompting process communicates with using JSONRPC automagically.

 ### Getting Started